karanvenkateshdavanam/Publication-Data-Analyzer/README.md

 ### Future Improvements

     - Should improve the code that writes the data into CSV file now I'm using input IOUtils

+### Output CSV for each job for dblp.xml dataset is present in result.zip